Lil Baby: 2015–2018: Career beginnings and Harder Than Ever

 At age seventeen, Lil Baby was a regular presence in the studio of Atlanta-based Quality Control Records as a drug dealer.
 Label founder Kevin "Coach K" Lee encouraged him to become a rapper, as he felt Baby had "the swag... the lingo, [and] respect around the city".
 Fellow rappers Young Thug and Gunna served as Baby's mentors in developing his style.
-He released his first mixtape, Perfect Timing, in April 2017 with appearances from Young Thug and Lil Yachty.
+He released his first mixtape, Perfect Timing, in April 2017 with appearances from Young Thug, Gunna, and Lil Yachty.

-Another mixtape, Harder Than Hard, followed three months later.
+Another mixtape, Harder Than Hard, followed in August 2017.
 In October, he released his third mixtape in six months, 2 The Hard Way, a collaboration with friend and fellow Atlanta rapper Marlo.
 A fourth mixtape, Too Hard, was released in December, led by his hit single "Freestyle" and accompanying music video.
 It was certified gold by the RIAA in February 2020.

 With his career gaining momentum, Baby released his debut studio album, Harder Than Ever, in May 2018.
 It debuted at number three on the US Billboard 200.
 The album was supported by the singles "Southside" and "Yes Indeed" (with Drake), the latter peaked at number six on the Billboard Hot 100.
-"Life Goes On" featuring Lil Uzi Vert and Gunna charted at 74 on the Billboard Hot 100.
+"Life Goes On" featuring Gunna and Lil Uzi Vert charted at 74 on the Billboard Hot 100.

 Lil Baby formed his own label, 4 Pockets Full (initialized 4PF) in 2017.
 Rappers 42 Dugg and Rylo Rodriguez are signed to the label.
+In 2023, the label was renamed to Glass Window Entertainment.